HelmutZechmann/courseraGettingCleaningDataProject/CodeBook.md

 ### Variable Units

 * Columns 1 and 2 are identifieres without unit.
 * The remaining columns have the same units as their input data.
-Due to the normalization they do not have units attached see [Input Data Units][InputDataUnits]
+Due to the normalization they do not have units attached see [Input Data Units][#input-data-units]

 ### Additional notes